The popularity of complementary and alternative medicine (CAM) has over the past few decades, and essential oils are a part of that.

 Safety: If you’re pregnant or breastfeeding, speak with your doctor before using spearmint oil.

 The essential oil extracted from basil has many topical and internal benefits.
-It’s been shown to be both antiviral and anti-inflammatory, so it could work as a cold and flu remedy and muscle relaxer.
+It’s to be both antiviral and anti-inflammatory, so it could work as a cold and flu remedy and muscle relaxer.

 Safety: If you’re pregnant or breastfeeding, speak with your doctor before using basil oil.

 You probably know this oil by its more commonly used name — tea tree oil — along with its easy to identify medicinal scent.
-It’s typically used as an antibacterial, anti-inflammatory, and antiviral treatment, in addition to treating hypersensitivity.
+It’s typically used as an antibacterial, , and treatment, in addition to treating hypersensitivity.

 Thanks to these benefits, it’s been shown to help treat eczema, reduce reactions in people allergic to nickel, and even treat staph infections and bug bites.